rocheseb/splat_setup/README.md

 # README #

-This aims to breakup the long splat control files into a smaller file where only the inputs that most commonly change from run to run appear
+This aims to breakup the long splat control files into a smaller file where only the inputs that most commonly change from run to run appear.

+Also include a [Bokeh](https://bokeh.org/) application to serve as a GUI for creating SPLAT control files

 ## Installation